Rndwiga/mifos-sdk/README.md

-# sms
+# Mifos
-This package contains various SMS libraries one can use in their project
+This package contains various php libraries for interfacing with Mifos systems